- About AJC

 Council members meet before the retention election to discuss the information gathered for these judicial evaluations, and at the conclusion of the meeting, the Council publicly votes on its retention recommendations.
 Four votes by Council members are necessary for the Council to recommend for or against the retention of a judge.

-Please see below for information about the Judicial Council’s evaluations of individual judges.
+Please see above for information about the Judicial Council’s evaluations of individual judges.
 The Council’s recommendations and summaries of its evaluations are included in the Official Election Pamphlet issued by the Division of Elections and distributed to Alaskan households statewide.